gregdan3/gregdan3.github.io/pages/toki-pona/sona/mi-sina.md

 <details> <summary> A note on "verb" and "adjective" </summary>

-Though I do use "verb" and "adjective" to describe the properties of the sentence, they are not a great fit for what Toki Pona's words do.
-In the community, _predicate_ is preferred over verb, and _adjective_ is rarely used in analyzing the predicate.
+Though I do use "verb" and "adjective" to describe the predicate phrase of the sentence, they are not a great fit for what Toki Pona's words do, and neither is the word preidcate.
+I recommend using the term "li phrase."
+We'll learn why in the next lesson!

 </details>

 #### Broadness

-Toki Pona words have broad meanings. `mi` doesn't refer to just yourself like "I" does.
-It can also refer to a group of people including yourself like "we", an action taken on yourself like "myself", and something that belongs to you such as "mine" or "my"; all of these depend on context and place in a sentence.
+Toki Pona words have broad meanings. `mi` does not refer to only yourself like "I" does.
+It can refer to a group including yourself like "we", an action on yourself like "myself", and something that belongs to you such as "mine" or "my"; all of these depend on context and place in a sentence.
 `sina` works the same way, and so do _all_ Toki Pona words.

-Words do not mark plurality or tense either! `jan` may talk about one person, four people, an entire population of people, and anything between. `moku` may talk about eating right now, eating in the near future, drinking in the distant past, becoming edible exactly a week from now, and more.
+In short, words do not mark number! `jan` may talk about one person, four people, everyone in a city, and more.

+Words do not mark time either! `moku` may talk about eating right now, eating in the near future, drinking in the distant past, becoming edible exactly a week from now, and anything else.

-This is a lot, but the broadness is part of the strength of Toki Pona.
-And, it is easier to navigate than you think!
-Context is everything, and understanding a sentence is much easier when you're seeing what it describes.
+Broadness is part of the strength of Toki Pona.
+It is easier to navigate than you think!
+Context is everything, and understanding a sentence is much easier when you're experiencing what it describes.

-That said, a helpful strategy for understanding a sentence with less context is to consider how reasonable it is.
+A helpful strategy for understanding a sentence with less context is to consider how reasonable it is.
 For example, `mi moku` is able to mean "we are food", but it is more likely that `mi` is just the speaker, and `moku` is "eat".
 You can use this thinking to reason about sentences in the future.